 Located in the small, quaint village of Nakijin, is the remains of a once grand fortress; Nakijin-Jo (Jo is Japanese for castle) was the residence of the Ryukyuan governor.
 Join me on a trip down memory lane, and discover another of Okinawa’s stunning World Heritage sites.

-Also known as Hokuzan Gusuku, it’s unclear who really started construction and exactly when, it is known to have started somewhere in the 13th Century and reaching completion state sometime in the 15th Century.
+Also known as Hokuzan Gusuku, it’s unclear who really started construction and exactly when it is known to have started somewhere in the 13th Century and reaching completion state sometime in the 15th Century.
 In the Sanzan period (14th Century), a Chinese book mentions three Kings from the Northern Ryukyu Kingdom; Hanji, Min, and Hananchi.

 In this period of history, Okinawa was split into three principalities; Northern Hokuzan, Central Chuzan, and Southern Nanzan.
 The Hokuzan principality controlled most of Okinawa’s Northern reaches, trading independently with China until King Sho Hash of the Chuzan principality conquered Hokuzan in around 1416-1422.
-Post defeat, Chuzan stationed a Kanshu (administrator) in Hokuzan to govern the North, with Nakijin becoming his residence in 1422.
+Post-defeat, Chuzan stationed a Kanshu (administrator) in Hokuzan to govern the North, with Nakijin becoming his residence in 1422.
 However, in 1609, during the Satsuma invasion of the Ryukyu’s, much of Nakijin was sadly razed to the ground.
-The site became a place of spirituality, with people travelling far and wide to worship within its grounds, a practice still in place today.
-In 2000, Nakijin along with others, was declared a UNESCO World Heritage site.
+The site became a place of spirituality, with people traveling far and wide to worship within its grounds, a practice still in place today.
+In 2000, Nakijin along with others was declared a UNESCO World Heritage site.

-First thing that strikes the mind is the grounds are beautifully kept.
+The first thing that strikes the mind is the grounds are beautifully kept.
 Handsome, curved walls snake in and out, the grass is lush, flora and fauna thrives, it’s serene and peaceful.
 Enter through Heirojo Gate, which was restored in 1962.
 In its heyday, guards would stand guard in the battlements on either side of the gate.
 To the left of this Ushimi Riding Field is thought to be the area horses were kept and trained.
 It was protected with the tallest ramparts of Nakijin.
 To the right is Kazafu Ground, a valley shaped area containing natural rock formations exposed on the surface.
 The name Kazafu contains two Japanese words; “Ka” for river or spring, and “Zafu”, meaning valley.

-Walk up the impressive set of steps (lined with sakura trees, a must view in season, where a festival is held for hanami- cherry blossom viewing) and into Umiya Court.
+Walk up the impressive set of steps (lined with sakura trees, a must view for the season, where a festival is held for hanami- cherry blossom viewing) and into Umiya Court.
 At the top, turn around and admire the incredible view that plays out in front of you.
 The ancient grounds stretch out, with the rest of Nakijin, then the ocean, and beyond.
 A sight not to be missed.
 It’s thought that the Seiden (main hall), Hokuden (North hall), and Nanden (South hall), were all once constructed in this court, an important place for ceremonies.

 To the far left is Ucibaru Ground, one of the most sacred parts of Nakijin.
 There is a place of worship here (still standing), and was the living quarters for the ladies of the court.
 There is also a spectacular ocean view here.
 Watch as the waters turn from the lightest turquoise to the deepest azure.
 It is stunning.

 Meanwhile, next is the Honmaru, or main court.
-This ward once held the main structures of the fortress, and excavations of this site in particular showed the periods of its construction and eventual abandonment (as a place of residence at least).
+This ward once held the main structures of the fortress, and excavations of this site, in particular, showed the periods of its construction and eventual abandonment (as a place of residence at least).